qjpcpu/sesh/README.md

     cat host-file | sesh -u user -p password 'echo hello'

 #### Authorization
-Use `-p` to specify password, but it's better to use rsa authorization with `-k`:
+Use `-p` to specify password, but it's better to use rsa authorization with `-i`:

-	sesh -f host-file -u user -k ~/.ssh/id_rsa 'echo hello'
+	sesh -f host-file -u user -i ~/.ssh/id_rsa 'echo hello'
 	# Or, just use nothing for authorization, sesh use ~/.ssh/id_rsa as default
 	sesh -f host-file -u user 'echo hello'